 Students are expected to complete one course in each of the areas of historical and cultural requirement for a total of 12 units.
 While some courses may satisfy multiple areas of the historical and cultural foundation (i.e. global cultures and premodern), only one of these areas will be counted toward the requirement (in this example, either global cultures or premodern, but not both).

 To fulfill this requirement, students may take courses in Gallatin, as well as several CAS departments and programs.
-To see the list of Gallatin interdisciplinary seminars being offered this term that may be counted toward this requirement, please visit the course listing page on Gallatin=s Web site.
+To see the list of Gallatin interdisciplinary seminars being offered this term that may be counted toward this requirement, please visit Gallatin's course listing page.